 James Taylor’s next five albums are all high quality…One Man Dog, Walking Man, Gorilla, In The Pocket, and JT.
 Along with the first three albums, these hold the bulk of his truly classic recordings.
 Songs include: “Don’t Let Me Be Lonely Tonight”, “How Sweet It Is To Be Loved By You”, “Shower The People”, “Handy Man”, “The Secret O’ Life”, and “Your Smiling Face”.
 Those are just a sample of great songs you’ll find on those albums.
-Many of our favorites are album cuts rather than singles, so it’s best not to settle for his Greatest Hits album, which is also pictured.
-The best of his later albums, New Moon Shine and Hourglass stand out.
+Many of our favorite songs are album cuts rather than singles, so it’s best not to settle for his Greatest Hits album, which is also pictured.
+The best of his later albums are New Moon Shine, Hourglass, and American Standard.

 Attending a James Taylor concert is always special.
 His voice, even now, is a rich baritone, his style is down-home casual, and it’s obvious how much he loves music and performing.
 You’re wrapped in a warm & friendly place.

 We’ve been attending his concerts for decades.
 At one of the earlier concerts, we were in the 5th row center (before scalpers).
 James came out with just his acoustic guitar and impressively performed some of his songs for us.
 As he went into one of my wife’s favorites “Wandering” we said to each other that the song needed the beautiful harmony.
 As he hit that part of the song, the lights went on behind a black see-through curtain, and his back-up singers and band turned it into magic!

 The above two photos are from when we saw him in Portland in 2014 (tickets thanks to our friends at the Bicoastal radio stations here in Eugene, Oregon).
 It appears James is looking right at us in the second photo.
-Then in 2016, he came to our town (2016 photo below).
+Then in 2016, he came to our home town (photo below).
 He can still touch people with his songs, like when he ended the concert with one of his newest ones “You And I Again”.